bazel-contrib/rules_oci/README.md

 # Bazel rules for OCI containers

-This is a "barebones" alternative to [rules_docker](https://github.com/bazelbuild/rules_docker).
+This is a "barebones" alternative to [rules_docker](https://github.com/bazelbuild/rules_docker) based on the Open Containers Initiative: <https://opencontainers.org/>

 A lot of companies have already done a successful migration from `rules_docker`.
 Please let us know about yours on our adoption discussion!
 <https://github.com/bazel-contrib/rules_oci/discussions/299>

+_Need help?_ This ruleset has support provided by https://aspect.dev.

+## Design

-We start from first principles and avoided some pitfalls we learned in maintaining that repo:
+We started from first principles and avoided some pitfalls we learned in maintaining that repo:

 - Use a toolchain consisting of off-the-shelf, pre-built layer and container manipulation tools.
 - Don't write language-specific rules, as we cannot be experts on all languages, nor can users deal with the versioning issues